 But what if all my gadgets die?
 RPE folks!
 R.P.E!
 This is something we include in training sessions with our athletes.
 Yes, sometimes they train gadget free and we get them to use the RPE force like Luke Sky Walker.
 Some athletes hate this but it is a super valuable skill to learn.

 6. Hydrate and fuel properly.

-Doesn’t matter how fit you are, if your hydration is off target then you will end up going slower, that’s a scientific FACT!
+Doesn’t matter how fit you are, if your hydration is off target then you will end up going slower, that’s a scientific fact.
 Our advice is to drink a minimum of 750ml water and electrolytes for every hour of racing on the bike and take on fluids at each aid station in the run.
-There a many ways you can fuel your race.
-Top advice is what you practiced in training, do in racing.
+There are many ways you can fuel your race.
+Top advice is that what you practised in training, do in racing.
 Again, NOTHING new on race day.

 7. Interact with the crowd.

-Now we are not saying stop for selfies all the way round but do smile, thank supporters (especially the volunteers!) and high 5 kids on the run.
+Now we are not saying stop for selfies all the way round but do smile, thank supporters (especially the volunteers!) and high-five kids on the run.
 It’s a small thing, but trust us it gives a massive boost of energy and it contributes to the fun of an event.